 Next Steps for Accepted Students

 Congrats on being accepted to Saint Vincent!
 Now, it's time to get ready.
-Register for Become a Bearcat Day, pay your deposit, and learn everything you need to know about becoming a student.
+Register for Become a Bearcat Day on April 5, 2025, pay your deposit, and learn everything you need to know about becoming a student.

 EMBRACE LIFE ON CAMPUS AND BEYOND